GuillaumeGermain/HandwritingRecognition/README.md

 # HandwritingRecognition
 A bit of fun with IOS and Machine Learning

-This IOS App is based on a youtube video explaining all the details.
+This IOS App is based on a [youtube video](https://www.youtube.com/watch?v=bOg8AZSFvOc) explaining all the details.
-I have added some changes to experiment a bit.
+I have added later some changes to experiment a bit.

 Basically, the user draws a number on the drawing area, and this number will be recognized.
 The picture is reduced to a 28x28 pixel picture.